 Since this isn't a green smoothie, the blending directions are slightly different (and easier!):

 - Add all ingredients to blender and blend until smooth.
 Use frozen peach slices for a cool drink.

 - Pour into a fun glass and enjoy!

 If your smoothie is a little too thick, add ¼ cup of plant milk (cashew or oat are great in this recipe).
 If you want to add in a sweetener, add before blending.
 My recipe below uses organic dairy yogurt, however, feel free to swap in a plant-based option.

 I prefer smoothies that are creamy, not thin.
-It's harder for me to down a watery smoothie, so I'm always looking for creative ways to bump up the cream factor.
+It's harder for me to down a watery smoothie, so I'm always looking for ways to bump up that cream factor.